w3c/wai-aria-practices/ARIA/apg/practices/names-and-descriptions/names-and-descriptions-practice.md

         <section id="naming_with_aria-label">
           <h3>Naming with a String Attribute Via <code>aria-label</code></h3>
           <p>
-            The <a href="#aria-label" class="property-reference">aria-label</a> property enables authors to name an element with a string that is not visually rendered.
+            The <a href="https://w3c.github.io/aria/#aria-label" class="property-reference">aria-label</a> property enables authors to name an element with a string that is not visually rendered.
             For example, the name of the following button is &quot;Close&quot;.
           </p>
           <pre><code>&lt;button type="button" aria-label="Close"&gt;X&lt;/button&gt;</code></pre>